xiaozw1994/TSCaps/README.md

 ```

 ## Citation
-Now Under View in the IEEE Transaction on nerual networks and learning systems.
+Now Under Review in the IEEE Transaction on nerual networks and learning systems.
 ```
 @article{IEEE Transaction on nerual networks and learning systems,
   title={TSCaps:A Novel Multi-Capsule Neural Architecture for Time Series Classification},
   author={Zhiwen Xiao, Xin Xu, Haoxi Zhang,and Edward Szczerbicki},
-  journal={Uner View atIEEE Transaction on nerual networks and learning systems},
+  journal={Uner Review at IEEE Transaction on nerual networks and learning systems},
   year={2020}
 }
 ```